Xeronaus/Cedaruke/README.md

 If you would like to know about the planets, please visit their perspective repository.
 There's should be an explanation there.

 # Download
-There's many ways to download it.
+There's 3 ways to download it.
 You can do any of the following:
 - Download it on the mod browser (Unavailable currently)
 - Download it from GitHub
 - Download it manually

 ### Mod Browser
-To download it on the mod browser, Follow these steps:
+To download it on the mod browser.
+Follow these steps:

 1. Open Mindustry
 2. Go to Mods tab
 3. Go to Mod Browser
-4. Scroll or search it to find it
+4. Scroll or search Cetadustry
 5. Click the mod once you have found it
 6. Click Install

 ### GitHub
-To download it from Github, Follow these steps:
+To download it from Github.
+Follow these steps:

 1. Copy this repository link
 2. Open Mindustry